-SchoolTutoring Academy’s tutoring programs for Southampton Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Southampton Township, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Three local public school districts serve K-12 students in Southampton, New Jersey.
 Students in kindergarten through the eighth grade attend the Southampton Township Schools, whereas students in grades 9-12 attend Seneca High School, which is part of the Lenape Regional High School District.
 High school students may also choose to apply to the Bergen County Technical Schools, which provide technical and career pathways for students.
 Regardless of the district students attend, they are assured of receiving a comprehensive education whose aim is to prepare them for success in the modern world.

 Educating Our Parents: Understanding the Southampton Township District Curriculum